dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/admin-cloud-api.md

 <Card
     title="API v2"
     body="Our legacy API version, with limited endpoints and features.
-Contains information not available in v3.
-These docs are in beta and may not be complete." link="/dbt-cloud/api-v2"
+Contains information not available in v3." link="/dbt-cloud/api-v2"
     icon="pencil-paper"/>